PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the late Mean/Mul/Add/Conv, generic SPP, and Gather-axis sequence.
-The three diagnostic events construct one graph index instead of up to three.
-The scope starts after the conditional generic-transpose cleanup and ends before the constant-fold/Cast helper.
-Generic SPP cleanup now exposes an optional scope.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the late generic SPP and Concat/unary/Conv pair.
+The two diagnostic events construct one graph index instead of up to two.
+The scope starts after the raw StridedSlice/Pad/Concat rewrite and ends before the raw shape-extract rewrite.
+Concat/unary/Conv cleanup now exposes an optional scope.
 The lowerer's registered-runner call characterization remains 139 because this is one production occurrence; runtime index construction is the optimized dimension.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.